bluetoothStrawberry/blackfield/README.md

 ###### Abusing `PasswordForceChange`

-We can do change the user password using `rpcclient`.
+We can change the user password using `rpcclient`.

 ```sh
 rpcclient -U 'support'%'#00^BlackKnight' dc01